List of Shameless (British TV series) characters: Mimi Tutton

 Mimi is presented as a character who behaves in ways which are polar opposites.
-For example, she has no qualms about selling drugs to children and behaving in a violent manner.
+For example, she is shown to be a devout Catholic, yet has no qualms about selling drugs to children and behaving in such a manner which will strongly go against the Catholic teachings.
 However, she also has strong maternal instincts and shows compassion for others.
 For example, when Chesney Karib (Qasim Akhtar) reacts badly after consuming drugs, she and Paddy care for Chesney by feeding him and ensuring that he sobers up safely.
 Later, when Yvonne Karib (Kelli Hollis) accuses Mimi of being an intolerant racist, Mimi retorts by describing the racism that Paddy faced when he arrived in England from Ireland.
 Yvonne and Mimi realize that they share love for their own children and would do anything to ensure their happiness.
 Also, Mimi is someone upon whom Libby Croker (Pauline McLynn) can depend when she seeks advice or assistance.

 The Maguire family's drug dealing business comes back to haunt them when Mimi's beloved Paddy is abducted and forcibly addicted to heroin by the bereaved mother of one of their deceased customers.
 To make matters worse, she is arrested for an assault that her son Jamie carried out.
 However, she freely states that she wants to take the blame for the attack, claiming "A mam's gotta do what a mam's gotta do".
 This is because she does not want to see her ex-con son go to jail again.
 At the end of series 6, her beloved daughter Mandy is killed by the woman who got Paddy addicted to heroin.
 The strain of this loss causes Paddy and Mimi to split up.

 In series 7 Mimi lives in The Jockey as landlord and has an affair with a friend of her son Micky named Billy Tutton (Michael Taylor), until she finds out that he is only fourteen years old, although he looks just as old as Micky.
 After the boy starts to blackmail Mimi into a secret relationship, Mimi tries to threaten him to keep him away from her, finally giving him a gun filled with blanks and daring him to shoot her.
 When he pulls the trigger, she pretends to be dead, and he flees Chatsworth, believing he has killed her.